-With your own private, charismatic guide (specialized in food and wine), you will pound the pavements of Unesco protected Vieux Lyon in search of the best local flavors.
-The pedestrianized Saint-Jean neighborhood is a treasure trove of gourmet shops, wine bars, and Italian style Renaissance architecture.
+With your own private, charismatic guide (specialized in food and wine), you will pound the pavements of Unesco protected Vieux Lyon in search of the best local culinary flavors.
+The pedestrianized Saint-Jean neighborhood is a treasure trove of gourmet shops, wine bars, and Italian-style Renaissance architecture.
 You will taste and learn about the best cheeses of the area at a passionate cheesemonger’s shop.
 You’ll swirl and sip great wines with a wine bar owner and even visit a beer master.
 This four-hour tour works as lunch (or dinner) and includes cuisine, art, and architecture history along the way.

 more info: Lyon Food and Wine Tour

 Private Cooking Classes with Farmers Markets in Lyon

 There is no better way to learn how to cook than first to do the food shopping with a chef, and our fave chef in Lyon is a dote!
 You will meet chef Thierry at a hopping, authentic, busy farmer’s market right on the Saône river.
 He will take you to his preferred vendors to buy all of the ingredients for the cooking class, introducing you to the locals and enjoying some tastings as you shop.
 Then you’ll enjoy the short walk together to his charming cooking school right in the heart of the old quarter.
 You will chop, sip, taste, bake and cook like a professional chef, and then sit down to enjoy the fruit of your labors.
 This is a “must” for foodies visiting Lyon!